 2022 CEOS Chair

-Raj Kumar (ISRO, CEOS Chair Team) noted that the CEOS Chair has asked the European permanent CEOS Secretariat agencies for their guidance regarding a nomination for the 2022 CEOS Chair, which based on the usual geographic rotation is expected to come from the Europe/Africa region.
+Raj Kumar (ISRO, CEOS Chair Team) noted that the CEOS Chair has asked the European permanent CEOS Secretariat agencies for their guidance regarding a nomination for the 2022 CEOS Chair, which based on the usual geographic rotation, is expected to come from the Europe/Africa region.
 The CEOS Chair is still awaiting a response.

 Meeting Close